 But first, a little prehistory.

 Etak began 10 years before I arrived, and produced the first practical in-car navigation systems -- funded by Nolan Bushnell of Atari, and founded by an engineer who was still there, and looked every inch like someone who spent his spare time in yacht races.
 He had sold the company in 1989 to the rightly detested Rupert Murdoch, who invested heavily in the digital maps side of the business.
 Murdoch had a simple vision: own the world's maps, and you could charge McDonald's for an especially large map icon.
 He turned out to be wrong about that.
+Consumers wouldn't accept it.

 Etak made deals with car companies quite often, who would install their expensive navigation systems for people with too much money ... oops, I meant 'early adopters'.
-An additional client, of course, was that backbone of Silicon Valley, and of all computing: government procurement.
+An additional client, of course, was the backbone of Silicon Valley, and of all computing: government procurement.

 These nearly custom machines, could hardly be considered consumer products.
 But in 1994 you couldn't look at one of these systems without imagining one on your wrist or in your pocket, so there was broad understanding that price reduction was inevitable.